 The days of cheap resources are over.
 Today’s ecological challenges require the preservation of resources in the difficult context of global warming and significant population growth up to the year 2050.
 These challenges compel us to reconsider the issue of food security along strategic lines that draw upon collective intelligence and technological innovation.
 Humanity needs to profoundly reconsider its relationship to natural resources and come up with a novel, more efficient, more balanced and more sustainable social and economic development model.
 In today’s world, preserving our environment requires us to gear our consumer behavior towards resource reutilization and recycling in an economy that has become circular.

-Connecting Resilience chose as a policy to keep confidential the names of those who gave it their trust: countries, public institutions, governmental and non-governmental organizations, company executives, elected representatives at the head of national and regional public institutions, associations, prominent personalities.
+Connecting Resilience has chosen legally and without claiming anonymity, not to display the names of those who trust it: countries, public institutions, governmental and non-governmental organizations, company executives, elected representatives at the head of national and regional public institutions, associations, prominent personalities.